 - Ones you select a reason and date range, you get the report.
 Copy and paste this report on a spreadsheet and sort it by FNSKU.

 - Delete the lines with “Damaged at Amazon” and “transfer to holding” reason as Amazon has already applied these reimbursements.

 - Save your file in .csv format with a valid reason group.

 - Visit help -> contact us page and raise an FBA issue with the attachment.

-After the issue is submitted, Amazon gets back to you within 12 hours and will reimburse the amount within 5 to 10 business days.
+Once the issue is submitted, Amazon responds within 12 hours and reimburses the amount within 5-10 business days.